timnikolsky/mono/README.md

 ## ⚠ Quick note

-As you can see, at the moment code is pretty messy somewhere, GitHub Actions are set up worng, and I'm making unclear commits directly into main branch.
+As you can see, at the moment code is pretty messy somewhere, GitHub Actions are set up wrong, and I'm making unclear commits directly into main branch.
 I just need some time to figure out how to organize this project :)

 ## About